 Sunscreens that block UVB rays are composed of some or all of the following chemicals: padimate O, homosalate, octyl methoxycinnamate, benzophenone, octyl salicylate, phenylbenzimidazole sulfonic acid, and octocrylene.
 Broad-spectrum sunscreens add oxybenzone or avobenzone (Parsol 1789) to block UVA rays.
 Mexoryl, helioplex, active photo barrier complex are chemicals that block UVA; their broad-spectrum characteristics allow sunscreens to be made with very high SPF factors.
 Physical sunscreens/blocks or chemical-free sunscreens contain titanium dioxide and/or zinc oxide, which reflect UVA and UVB and are especially useful for people allergic to chemical sunscreens.
 It is safe to use sunscreen on children.
 You may want to choose a chemical free one, such as Blue Lizard for babies, Neutrogena Sensitive Skin sunscreen, Vanicream for sensitive skin, and Solbar Shield, Blue Lizard for sensitive skin, CVS zinc oxide, Walgreens Zinc Oxide, Neutrogena Pure and Free baby sunblock, Aveeno Natural Protection Mineral Block for Adults and Aveeno Baby Natural Protection Mineral Block.
 Any Neutrogena sunscreen with Purescreen has Zinc ands titanium.

-If you do not have sensitive skin several brands which are good are Neutrogena sunscreens with helioplex, Coppertone Sport & Coppertone Spectra 3 sunscreens, Aveeno brand sunscreens with “Active Photobarrier Complex”, and Solbar sunscreens (available from manufacturer website or at drugstore.com.)
-Some particularly waterproof ones are Coppertone Sport, Banana Boat Sport, and Bullfrog.
+If you do not have sensitive skin several brands which are good are Neutrogena sunscreens with helioplex, Coppertone Sport & Coppertone Spectra 3 sunscreens, Aveeno brand sunscreens with “Active Photobarrier Complex”, and Solbar sunscreens are also good choices.
+Waterproof sunscreens include Coppertone Sport, Banana Boat Sport, and Bullfrog.
 For daily facial sunscreens you can try Neutrogena Daily Defense, Olay UV Complete, Aveeno Skin Brightening, Cetaphil daily facial moisturizer SPF 50, and Eucerin Everyday Protection.

 Tips for Sun Protection

 There has been some controversy over oxybenzone in sunscreens.
-The Environmental working group (EWG) claims that this can affect hormonal balance, however both dermatologists and oncologists do not believe there is evidence of this in humans.
-If you want to avoid oxybenzone the chemical free sunscreens and Solbar Zinc do not contain this chemical.
-If you would like to see a complete list of EWG safe sunscreens you may go to their website at www.ewg.org or refer to their IPhone app.
-The new controversy over Vitamin D, can be confusing.
-If you are concerned you are not getting enough Vitamin D, vitamin supplements and eating foods with Vitamin D are safer than excessive sun exposure.
+The Environmental Working Group (EWG) claims that this can affect hormonal balance, however both dermatologists and oncologists do not believe there is evidence of this in humans.
+If you want to avoid oxybenzone, chemical – free sunscreens and Solbar Zinc sunscreens do not contain this chemical.
+If you would like to see a complete list of EWG safe sunscreens visit their website.

-Tanning beds are no safer than sun exposure.
-UV light from any source causes skin cancer and signs of aging, like wrinkles, brown spots and broken blood vessels.
+Tanning beds are not safer than sun exposure.
+UV light from any source can cause skin cancer and signs of aging, like wrinkles, brown spots, and broken blood vessels.
+Tanning beds may increase the risk of developing melanoma by 75%.
 The only safe tan is one from a self tanner.
-Tanning beds use increases risk of developing melanoma by 75%.
 Self-tanning products contain dihydroxyacetone which produce a tan color that does not wash off.
-These are safe to use.
 However, spray tans can be inhaled and are unsafe for the lungs.
-A self tanner is not a sunscreen.
-Sunscreen needs to be applied every two hours.
+A self tanner is not a sunscreen which will still need to be applied every two hours.